jamesmu03/zephyr-hrm/README.md

 * Choose the reference voltage, gain, bit depth and acquisition time to adequately sample at least 20 cycles of a 500 Hz sinusoidal signal (Vpp = 2 V) with a 1 V DC offset (i.e., sinusoid voltage rage is 0-2 V).
 * Implement the `extra_sampling` buffering of the ADC for this differential sinusoidal signal measurement so that all of the data is stored in an array in a single `adc_read()` call.
 * Disable the acquisition button while your device is reading the analog voltages and performing calculations.
-* Write a **library** called `calc_rms` that calculates the RMS value of the buffered ADC samples.
+* Write a **library** called `calc_rms` that calculates the **AC** RMS (i.e., the RMS value with the DC component removed) value of the buffered ADC samples.
 * Write log messages to your serial terminal that:
   * Display a hex array of the buffered ADC samples.  :warning: Be careful for the log message memory consumption!
+Remember that the data will be saved using 2s complement.
-  * Display the RMS value of the buffered ADC samples.
+  * Display the AC RMS value of the buffered ADC samples.
 * Update your state diagram for this new functionality.

 ### Testing

-* Input a 500 Hz sinusoidal signal with a 1 V DC offset into the differential ADC input.
+* Input a 500 Hz sinusoidal signal with a 1 V DC offset, and a 2 V Vpp into the differential ADC input.
 * Create a plot of your input signal and the buffered ADC samples (using the hex array output).
 Discuss any differences between the input signal and your sampled signal.
 * Compare your calculated RMS value to the expected RMS value of the sinusoidal signal.
 Discuss any differences between your calculated RMS value and the expected RMS value.
 * Add this analysis to [testing/technical_report.ipynb](testing/technical_report.ipynb).